piratecodes/yiayiasbaklava/README.md

 ## 📄 License

+**YiayiasBaklava** is a trademark of Yia Yia's Baklava llc, all rights reserved.
 This project is licensed under the **Apache 2.0 License**.
 See [LICENSE](LICENSE) for details or read it online at:
 https://www.apache.org/licenses/LICENSE-2.0